Our Services

 Kampo medicine can interact with conventional medications, potentially altering their effectiveness or increasing the risk of side effects.
 It is essential for individuals to inform their healthcare providers about any Kampo remedies they are using, especially if they are on prescription medications.

 Due to the potential for side effects and interactions, it is advisable for individuals considering Kampo medicine to consult with a qualified healthcare provider or a practitioner experienced in traditional medicine.
+If you're experiencing concerning symptoms and want to understand what might be causing them, try our free AI symptom checker to help guide your conversation with a healthcare professional.
 This ensures that the chosen remedies are appropriate for their specific health needs and conditions.

 (References)